At a Glance

 (300 + 300 threads ) x 2 ply = 1200 thread count

-Compared to single ply threads sheets, bedding made with multi ply threads are less breathable, denser and feel more scratchy on the skin.
+Compared to single-ply thread sheets, bedding made with multi-ply threads are less breathable, denser, and more scratchy on the skin.
 They also have a higher tendency of pilling due to the shorter threads used.

 There are two systems for measuring threads – Metric and Imperial measurement.

-What Is a Good Thread Count for Bed Sheets?
+What Is A Good Thread Count For Sheets?

-- Cotton: Extra Long Staple (ELS) Cotton - for luxurious softness and smoothness
+- Staple Length: Long or extra-long staple (ELS) cotton for luxurious softness and smoothness